SojebSikder/create-sojeb-express-ts-app/README.md

 # create-sojeb-express-ts-app

-Productive Boilerplate to create a new express typescript project.
+A productive Boilerplate to create new Express typescript project.

 ## Example :